 The fellow will gain exposure to the breadth of local government work while helping the City Auditor achieve its critically important mission.
-After being assigned to a project, the fellow will work with auditors and assist them by conducting specific audit tests and providing support for complex audit procedures.
+The fellow will work with auditors and assist them by conducting specific audit tests and providing support for complex audit procedures.
+We do not expect our fellow to have any direct prior experience in performance auditing, and we will provide orientation and background information about our project.
 During our audits, we generally:

-- Collect, evaluate and interpret myriad data, either in statistical or narrative form.
+- Collect, evaluate, and interpret data, either through quantitative or qualitative analysis.

-- Assess risk and evaluate internal controls designed to mitigate those risks.
+- Assess risk and evaluate the processes designed to mitigate those risks.

 - Demonstrated ability to work well in a team environment; professionalism and maturity for formal and informal situations